hihey54/acsac22_spacephish/README.md

-This document describes the Artifact of the paper “_SpacePhish: The Evasion-space of Adversarial Attacks against Phishing Website Detectors using Machine Learning_”.
+This document describes the Artifact of the paper “_SpacePhish: The Evasion-space of Adversarial Attacks against Phishing Website Detectors using Machine Learning_” and its extension “_Multi-SpacePhish: Extending the Evasion-space of Adversarial Attacks against Phishing Website Detectors using Machine Learning_".
 We also created a website with additional information: [SpacePhish website](https://spacephish.github.io/)

 If you use any of our resources, we kindly ask you to cite our paper with the following BibTeX entry: